This handbook has been prepared to acquaint you with various aspects of the program.

 Students who have earned less than 30 hours before the registration period are required to see an advisor before registering.
-A hold will be put on your registration and removed once you have been advised.
-Courses that you are currently enrolled do not count towards this rule.
+A hold will be placed on your registration and removed once you have been advised.

-During the semester that the student will complete 60 hours, the student will be reviewed by the theatre faculty prior to registering for the next semester.
+During the semester a student will complete 60 hours, the student will be reviewed by the theatre faculty prior to registering for the next semester.
 This formative review will prepare the student for entrance to upper level study.
 This consists of a comprehensive review of the student’s theatre record.
-A registration hold will be put on student’s registration until student has completed the review process.
+A registration hold will be placed on the student’s registration until the student has completed the review process.